f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Configure System Settings From the WebUI
 ----------------------------------------

 You can configure the DNS and Time settings from the webUI if preferred.
 DNS is configured under **Network Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
-This will be needed for the VELOS chassis to resolve hostnames that may be used for external services like licensing, ntp, authentication servers, or to reach iHealth for qkview uploads.
+This will be needed for the VELOS chassis to resolve hostnames that may be used for external services like; licensing, ntp, authentication servers, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_velos_system_controllers/image4.png
   :align: center
   :scale: 70%

-Configuring Network Time Protocol is highly recommended so that the VELOS systems clock is synchronized and accurate.
+Configuring Network Time Protocol is highly recommended, so that the VELOS systems clock is synchronized and accurate.
 In addition to configuring NTP time sources, you can set the local timezone for this chassis location.

 .. image:: images/initial_setup_of_velos_system_controllers/image5.png
   :align: center
   :scale: 70%

 It’s also a good idea to have the VELOS system controllers send logs to an external syslog server.
 This can be configured in the **System Settings > Log Settings** screen.
-Here you can configure remote servers, the logging facility, and severity levels.
+Here, you can configure remote servers, the logging facility, and severity levels.
 You can also configure logging subsystem levels individually.
 The remote logging severity level will override the component logging levels if they are configured higher, but only for logs sent remotely.
 Local logging levels will always follow the component levels that are configured here.

 .. image:: images/initial_setup_of_velos_system_controllers/image6.png
   :align: center